idanmoradarthas/DataScienceUtils/README.md

 In the documentation you can find more methods and more examples.

-Read about all the modules here and see more methods and abilities (such as drawing a decision tree and more):
-* [Metrics](https://datascienceutils.readthedocs.io/en/latest/metrics.html) - The module of metrics contains methods that help to calculate and/or visualize evaluation performance of an algorithm.
-* [Preprocess](https://datascienceutils.readthedocs.io/en/latest/preprocess.html) - The module of preprocess contains methods that are processes that could be made to data before training.
-* [Strings](https://datascienceutils.readthedocs.io/en/latest/strings.html) - The module of strings contains methods that help manipulate and process strings in a dataframe.
-* [Visualization Aids](https://datascienceutils.readthedocs.io/en/latest/visualization_aids.html) - The module of visualization aids contains methods that visualize by drawing or printing ML output.

 ## Plot Confusion Matrix
 In following example we are going to use the iris dataset from scikit-learn. so firstly let's import it:
 ```python